Installing orcharhino Server

 • An .iso image

-ATIX AG maintains different Kickstart files depending on the operating system and hard drives you are using:
+ATIX AG maintains different Kickstart files depending on the operating system, hard drives, and firmware you are using:

 • Oracle Linux 8 with SATA disks (/dev/sdX): orcharhino_oracle_el8_sdX.ks